Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 Retirement is NOT cheap; even if you are debt-free, there are expenses you still need to pay for.

-You don’t know what will happen in the future that could change the path that you’ve envisioned.
+You don’t know what will happen in the future that could change your envisioned path.

 Related: How To Create A Contingency Plan B